 Technology intelligence has become a fundamental business practice to compete in an increasingly digital, global and dynamic environment such as the present-day.
 Especially for technology companies, knowledge-intensive organizations and leaders in R&D projects.

-In fact, strategic monitoring, intelligence practices and environmental scanning associated with information and knowledge management help to be aware of the latest competitors news and systematically monitor the business environment.
-Moreover, supporting anticipation changes, minimizing risks and taking advantage of opportunities for innovation is the goal to perform better decisions-making.
+Strategic monitoring, intelligence and environmental scanning associated with information and knowledge management help to be aware of the latest competitors news and systematically monitor the business environment.
+Moreover, supporting anticipation changes, minimizing risks and taking advantage of innovation opportunities are the base to perform better decisions-making.

 Technology monitoring, environmental scanning and competitive intelligence